Is your roof damaged? You might not think so, but how will you be sure?

 Roof damage is serious and we don’t want one to get hurt because of computer.
 Besides, if you don’t learn how to check your roof, you’ve probably not previously known what you need to look for.

-We know all about roofs, roof damage, and roof repair and we’re going to pass this knowledge for you to keep you safe.
+We know all about roofs, Hail Damage, and roof repair and we’re going to pass this knowledge for you to keep you safe.

 So without further ado, follow this guide to check for signs of roof damage.

 1. Sunlight Coming Through

 Holes in your roof that are big enough to allow sunshine in are a dead giveaway that the roof is damaged.
 This sign is typically decreasing.
 But it’s sometimes overlooked, especially in attics and other rooms that don’t get used often.

 Check for holes that let in sunlight room by room.
 Switch off all the lights, close the blinds and the door.
 Basically, make the room as dark inside as possible.

 Then, turn to the sky.
 When you can start to see the sky or even small sparkles of light, you’ve got holes in your roof.

 Another clear sign is that your roof leaks when it rains.
 Only, it’s not necessarily that obvious.

 If you are alert to leaks in your roof, don’t hesitate to obtain it repaired.
 Even a little leak lets moisture among the cracks, which spreads so far as it can into your roofing material.
 Then, this moisture expands and contracts with temperature changes, widening the opening in your roof.